 |Irma Eckler in 1931|

-The Nazis didn't change their minds, so in 1937 Landmesser attempted to flee Nazi Germany to Denmark with his family.
+The Germans didn't change their minds, so in 1937 Landmesser attempted to flee Germany to Denmark with his family.
 He was detained at the border and charged with "dishonoring the race," or "racial infamy," under the Nuremberg Laws.
 A year later, Landmesser was acquitted for a lack of evidence, but was instructed to not have a relationship with Eckler.
 Landmesser ignored this order and was arrested again in 1938.
 This time, he was sentenced to nearly three years in a concentration camp.

 At the same time (18 July 1938), the Gestapo also arrested Eckler, who was several months pregnant with the couple's second daughter.
 She gave birth to second daughter Irene in prison (Lichtenburg, near Prettin on the Elbe (District of Torgau)) and was sent to an all-women's concentration camp (FKL Ravensbrück) soon after her delivery.
-She is believed to have been transferred to a Nazi euthanasia center in 1942, where she died with 14,000 others.
+She is believed to have been transferred to a euthanasia center in 1942, where she died with 14,000 others.

 Landmesser was discharged from prison on 19 January 1941, and he then got a job as a foreman for the haulage company Püst at the Heinkel-Werke (factory) in Warnemünde.
-In February 1944, the Nazis, short of soldiers, drafted him into a penal battalion, the 999th Fort Infantry Battalion.
+In February 1944, the Germans, short of soldiers, drafted him into a penal battalion, the 999th Fort Infantry Battalion.
 One can imagine he was not an enthusiastic soldier, but he had little choice.

-Landmesser was declared missing in action, after being killed during fighting in Croatia on 17 October 1944, as the Nazi troops became swamped by Soviet advances "in the direction of Belgrade."
+Landmesser was declared missing in action, after being killed during fighting in Croatia on 17 October 1944, as the Wehrmacht troops became swamped by Soviet advances "in the direction of Belgrade."
 Like Eckler, Landmesser was legally declared dead in 1949.
 August Landmesser remains a hero to non-conformists to this day, and if anything his fame has grown in recent years.

 Possible Alternate Identity

 It has come to my attention that the man in the photograph may be someone else and not Herr Landmesser.
-That candidate is Wegert Gustav, who also did work at the shipyard and who objected to Nazism on grounds of his Christian faith.
+That candidate is Wegert Gustav, who also did work at the shipyard and who objected to the Third Reich on grounds of his Christian faith.
 Mr. Gustav died in 1959.
 Naturally, those who think that it was Herr Landmesser believe they have an airtight case, and those who think it was Herr Gustav believe that they have a better case, complete with a very close physical resemblance of the man/men (particularly the hair) and the fact that there is no proof that Landmesser actually worked at the shipyard in 1936.

 Parenthetically, let me state that there is a lot of, shall we say, "revisionism" or "slanting" of details about this and that from World War II, done for purposes of an agenda.
 What that agenda might be in this case I shall leave to your imagination.